 I have now made my own matzoh ball soup twice and eaten it three times, ever.
 My first experience tasting the soup was at Eppes Essen Deli in Livingston.
-I reviewed the restaurant and replicated the soup soon after.
+I and soon after.
 I took a friend who grew up eating the soup to guide me through the texture and taste of all the dishes we ate.

 Once I made the soup my way, I contacted a neighbor here in Maplewood to give me honest, critical analysis of what he ate.
 He liked it—well, so did I but I wasn't sure if it was actually good.
 It was very helpful to get his feedback.
 I was told my broth was super flavorful and the matzoh balls were tender and not too dense.

 The same neighbor invited us over for a seder to share with their family and other friends.
 Even though it was our first seder, I asked if I could bring something—and she suggested the matzoh ball soup.